styled-components/xstyled/CONTRIBUTING.md

 # How to Contribute

-Smooth UI is a small project, it is widely used but has not a lot of contributors.
+xstyled is a small project, it is widely used but has not a lot of contributors.
 We're still working out the kinks to make contributing to this project as easy and transparent as possible, but we're not quite there yet.
 Hopefully this document makes the process for contributing clear and answers some questions that you may have.

 ## [Code of Conduct](https://github.com/gregberge/xstyled/blob/master/CODE_OF_CONDUCT.md)